-In today’s unpredictable world, we shouldn’t be surprised that Google threw us another curveball before 2021 wrapped up.
-Still, many were shocked when Google announced a major change to its online business listings service—Google My Business (GMB) has officially renamed itself to Google Business Profile (GBP).
+In our rapidly changing digital world, we shouldn’t be surprised that Google threw us another curveball before last year wrapped up.
+Still, many were shocked when Google announced a major change to its online business listings service at the end of 2021 — Google My Business (GMB) has officially renamed itself Google Business Profile (GBP).

 The rebrand mostly impacts how and where business listings are updated on Google.
 Small or single-location organizations will be encouraged to set up a GBP and edit their listings directly in Google Maps or Google Search.
 Larger multi-location businesses will transition to an updated interface called Google Profile Manager.

 Google Business Profile is another reminder that online search keeps evolving.
 With this reminder, we encourage you to take a renewed look at their online listings and local SEO strategy.
-As 2022 begins and visibility on Google Maps becomes more essential than ever, do more than setting up your GBP—optimize your Google Maps listing so your business ranks above the rest.
+As visibility on Google Maps becomes more essential than ever, do more than just set up your GBP — optimize your Google Maps listing so your business ranks above the rest.

 Why Google Maps Matters for a Local SEO Business Strategy